What is the Solidarity Fund?

-Must we support women's rights?
+Must we support women's, girls, trans people’s and/or intersex people’s rights?

-Can Women’s Funds apply for more than one grant?
+Can women's funds apply for more than one grant?
 If they are part of a collaborative between 2 or more, do all need to submit proposals?

 What can these funds be spent towards?

-- Solidarity Fund grants are designed to support the Women’s Funds themselves, and in turn the Women’s Funds ecosystem, and the global feminist movement.
+- Solidarity Fund grants are designed to support the women's funds themselves, and in turn the women's funds ecosystem, and the global feminist movement.

-- There is no restriction on activities, but we will not support work that actively seeks to deny the rights of women, girls, trans and intersex people.
+- There is no restriction on activities, but we will not support work that actively seeks to deny the rights of women, girls, trans people and intersex people.
 We will not support anti-sex work activities, individuals, political parties, government agencies, or religious institutions.

 Who will decide who gets the grants?

-- Solidarity/movement building: Will this work contribute to or strengthen the regional network, Women’s Funds, or the feminist movement beyond the fund itself?
+- Solidarity/movement building: Will this work contribute to or strengthen the regional network, women's funds, or the feminist movement beyond the fund itself?
 How so?

-Who will get the grants?
+Who will receive the grants?

-Wonderful!
+Wonderful that you are interested in participatory grantmaking!
 We suggest you start with this Grantcraft Guide & resource center.

-Questions?
+More questions?
 Email firstname.lastname@example.org.